Turkish leader backs boycott of French goods over cartoon row

 The row has its roots in a knife attack outside a French school on Oct.
 16 in which an 18-year-old man of Chechen origin beheaded Samuel Paty, a 47-year-old teacher who had shown pupils cartoons of Mohammad in a civics lesson on freedom of speech.

-Macron said he would redouble efforts to stop conservative Islamic beliefs subverting French values.
+Some in the Muslim world saw this as an attack on their religion.

-Saudi Arabia’s highest religious authority, the Council of Senior Scholars, said in a statement carried on state media late on Sunday that insulting prophets had nothing to do with freedom of expression and only "served extremists who aim to spread hatred".
+Saudi Arabia’s highest religious authority, the Council of Senior Scholars, said on Sunday that insulting prophets had nothing to do with freedom of expression and only "served extremists who aim to spread hatred".

 Qatar’s government issued a statement on Monday condemning what it described as populist rhetoric inciting the abuse of religions.